6th July 2019: Clarification on Duplication in Table 6B and 6H:

-In the Annual Return GSTR 9, as well know, details of outward and inward supplies along with ITC claimed, reversed, tax liability, tax payment and the adjustments are to be reported.
+In the Annual Return GSTR 9, as we all know, details of outward and inward supplies along with ITC claimed, reversed, tax liability, tax payment and the adjustments are to be reported.

-As we have seen in my previous blog, the details for most of the details outward supply can be auto-populated using GSTR 1, 3B and other returns filed with Government.
-In case of inward supplies and ITC details, however, only some of the details can be derived from data available at GST system.
+In my previous article, I have covered Outward Supplies in GSTR 9, most of which can be auto-populated using GSTR 1, 3B and other returns filed with the Government.
+However, in case of inward supplies and ITC details, only some of the details can be derived from the data available at GST system.

 Sections for ITC in GSTR 9 (Part III)